Witches' Well, Edinburgh: Design and history

 The well was commissioned by Sir Patrick Geddes in 1894, and designed by Geddes' friend John Duncan.
 The bronze relief features a foxglove plant, a snake curled around the heads of Hygeia, the Greek goddess of good health, and her father Aesculapius, god of medicine.
 Other parts of the well feature trees, healing hands, and the evil eye.
 The water spout, now dry, is located beneath the snake's head.
 In the top left and bottom right are the Roman numerals for the years 1479 and 1722 respectively, the time period during which most witches were persecuted in Scotland.
 The model for the Well is held by the City Art Centre in Edinburgh.

 The building upon which it is affixed (now containing the Tartan Weaving Mill) was built in 1851, for the Castlehill Reservoir.
 The 1851 building replaced its 17th-century predecessor, constructed when act of parliament in 1624 enabled the bringing of fresh water into the city from the nearby Pentland Hills.
 In 1674 the reservoir was connected to 12 wells around the city, eventually closing in 1992, and converted into the Tartan Mill in 1996.

-There have been repeated calls for a newer, permanent memorial to those accused.
+There have been repeated calls for a newer, permanent memorial to those accused as witches.
 In 2016, Edinburgh World Heritage called for a new memorial for Edinburgh, and in 2017, Dr Julian Goodare of the University of Edinburgh and Professor Lynn Abrams of the University of Glasgow called for a new memorial for Scotland.
 In 2019 those calls were repeated by Dr Goodare and Louise Yeomans, as directors of the Survey of Scottish Witchcraft.